Ross91/gizmo/README.md

 hosting it on GitHub so other people can use my tools too, I enjoy tool development so if you do use my tools then please leave feedback.

-Download the repository and add it to the scripts folder for your maya version, you can launch from command line or create a shelf for future use.
+Download the repository and add it to the scripts folder for your maya version, make sure the folder name is just 'gizmo'.
+You can launch from command line or create a shelf for future use.

 ```
 import gizmo